 Press down with a wooden spoon to push out more of the water.
 Wrap it in paper towels and try to squeeze out more liquid.

 2 Make dipping sauce: Whisk together the sour cream, minced garlic, lemon zest, lemon juice, and a pinch of salt into a medium bowl and set aside.

-4 Fry zucchini fritters: Heat the oil in a large skillet (we recommend a 10-inch cast iron skillet) over medium high heat until the oil is shimmery and hot.
+4 Fry the fritters: Heat the oil in a large skillet (we recommend a 10-inch cast iron skillet) over medium high heat until the oil is shimmery and hot.
 Test the oil by flicking a little flour into it.
 If the flour sizzles, it's ready.

 5 Serve the fritters: Serve immediately with sour cream dipping sauce.
 Fritters can be kept warm by placing on a sheet pan in a warm oven, or reheated under a broiler for a minute or two.